V. N. Khare

-Vishweshwar Nath Khare is a retired Indian judge who served as the 33rd Chief Justice of India, from 19 December 2002 to 1 May 2004.
+Vishweshwar Nath Khare (born 2 May 1939) is a retired Indian judge who served as the 33rd Chief Justice of India, from 19 December 2002 to 1 May 2004.
 He also served as the Chancellor of the Central University of Jharkhand from 2017 to 2023.
 He was a judge of the Supreme Court of India from 21 March 1997 before he was elevated to the post of Chief Justice.

 Early life

 Khare was born in Allahabad in a Kayastha family on 2 May 1939.
 He attended St. Joseph's College, Allahabad and later the Allahabad University.
 Khare was a First Class cricketer, playing for the state of Uttar Pradesh in Ranji Trophy matches in 1958.

 Legal career

 Khare started his career as an advocate in the Allahabad High Court in 1961, where he practiced on civil, writ and revenue petitions.
 He was appointed Chief Standing Counsel for the Government of Uttar Pradesh.
 On 25 June 1983, he was appointed a Judge of the Allahabad High Court.
 In early 1996, he was appointed Chief Justice of the Calcutta High Court, from where he was elevated to the Supreme Court of India a year later.
 Over the course of his Supreme Court tenure, Khare authored 223 judgments.